The Cinegy Title Studio interface is shown below:

 Playlist Panel

-Playlist is a core part of Cinegy Title Studio, designed to simplify repetitive graphics workflows.
+The playlist is a core part of Cinegy Title Studio, designed to simplify repetitive graphics workflows.

-Playlist ensures faster preparation, consistent design, and more reliable live operation.
+Using a playlist ensures faster preparation, consistent design, and more reliable live operation.

 Interface Customization